Pedro Martínez: Boston Red Sox (1998–2004)

-Martínez went 16–9 in 2004, despite an uncharacteristic 3.90 ERA, as the Red Sox won the American League wild-card berth.
-He pitched effectively in the playoffs, contributing to the team's first World Series win in 86 years.
-He earned the win in game 2 of the ALDS against Anaheim, in the ALCS he recorded his only loss of the postseason as well as a no-decision.
-In game 3 of the World Series he carried a shutout into the 8th inning and retired the last fourteen batters he faced.
-Martínez again finished second in AL strikeouts, and was fourth in that winter's Cy Young voting.
+Despite an uncharacteristically high 3.90 ERA in 2004, Martínez went 16–9, ranked second in the AL in strikeouts and finished fourth in Cy Young voting.
+The Red Sox won the American League's wild-card berth, and Martínez pitched effectively in the playoffs.
+He earned the win in Game 2 of the ALDS, and in the ALCS, he recorded his only loss of the postseason as well as a no-decision.
+In Game 3 of the World Series, he pitched seven shutout innings and retired the last 14 batters he faced.
+The Red Sox won the World Series in four games, securing their first championship in 86 years.